openshift-metal3/bmctest/README.md

           disableCertificateVerification: true
 ```

-provisioningBridge - the interface on the host the script is run on that ironic
+`provisioningBridge` - the interface on the host the script is run on that ironic
 and http will bind to.

-### Note:
+### For upstream Ironic

-Running `bmctest.sh` directly is currently broken as it does not play well with
-the upstream Ironic image.
-Please use `ocpbmctest.sh` which uses the OpenShift
-Ironic image for the time being.

 Example minimal `config.yaml` that `bmctest.sh` needs:
 (only needed for running `bmctest.sh` directly for upstream Ironic, otherwise
 automatically generated from `install-config.yaml` by `ocpbmctest.sh`)